developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/output/keystroke/index.md

   **Note:** Enabling/Disabling this option will not change the configurations in Android system Language and Input settings.
 - **Keyboard display timeout -** used to set the amount of time (in seconds) the keyboard should remain visible after a scan.
 Default value is 10 seconds.
 This timeout applies only when **Display DataWedge keyboard** is enabled.
 Users can tap on the keyboard UI if required to switch back to the previous keyboard before the timeout elapses.
 Setting the timeout value to 0 results to an infinite timeout.
 The keyboard does not switch to the previous keyboard unless the user taps on the DataWedge keyboard UI or there is a profile switch.

-**Key event delay -** used to set a delay (in ms) for dispatching control characters as keystrokes to the foreground application.
-This parameter is useful when sending data containing text as well as key events, where key events are sent asynchronously causing data to be delivered in the incorrect order.
-In this circumstance, it is recommended to add a key event delay to correct the order of data delivery.

 ---